Daanshaw/tss-lib-benchmark/README.md

 It is recommended to pre-compute the "safe primes" and Paillier secret beforehand (text fixture files) because this can take some time.

-Files added/changed to the original repo benchmark_test.go main.go
+Files added/changed to the original repo: benchmark_test.go, main.go,
-keygen_protocol.go
+keygen_protocol.go,
-resharing_signing_protocol.go
+resharing_signing_protocol.go,
 test fixtures.